chochodev/GroceryApp/ReadMe.md

-# What is Edenfresh
+# What is Karpos

-Edenfresh is a Flask-based e-commerce application for managing and selling grocery.
+Karpos is a Flask-based e-commerce application for managing and selling grocery.
 It has the functionalities of basic e-commerce website such as browsing products in the menu, searching for products, negotiating prices, adding products to cart, ordering for products...

 ## Installation